 You are probably reading this post because you’re curious which places in Bangkok are most worth celebrating New Year’s Eve at and especially the countdown at midnight.
-I’ve just spend my second 31st December in Thailand’s capital and think it’s time to give you an overview how things are going on this day.
+I’ve just spent my third 31st December in Thailand’s capital and think it’s time to give you an overview how things are going on this day.

-However this doesn’t mean that New Year’s Eve in Bangkok isn’t a lot of fun.
-There are still more than enough local Thais that you can partying with, especially on the two best party spots (see below).
-Not even mentioned the thousands of foreign tourists that pour in the Big Mango just for celebrating Christmas and New Year’s Eve.
+However, this doesn’t mean that New Year’s Eve in Bangkok isn’t a lot of fun.
+There are still more than enough local Thais that you can party with, especially at the five best party spots (see below).
+Not even mentioned the thousands of foreign tourists that pour into the Big Mango just for celebrating Christmas and New Year’s Eve.

 Already since last Saturday (28.12.), local Thais have been hanging out in the Sois eating and drinking whiskey while listening to Thai songs.
-Almost like on normal Sundays when the folk is watching Muay Thai, just louder and stronger.
-So whenever I was walking down my Soi just to get some beer at the 7-eleven I was always invited by a group of Thais to have a glass of whiskey with them.
+Almost like on normal Sundays when the folk is watching Muay Thai, just louder, longer and stronger.
+So whenever I was walking down my Soi just to get some beer at the 7-Eleven I was always invited by a group of Thais to have a glass of whiskey with them.

-So the thing is it doesn’t really matter if you spend New Year’s Eve at one of the town’s commercial party hotspots or at some Soi in Huai Kwang with only Thai people around you – everyone is in great mood and you’ll find accompany and fun no matter where.
+So the thing is it doesn’t really matter if you spend New Year’s Eve at one of the town’s commercial party hotspots or at some Soi in Huai Khwang with only Thai people around you – everyone is in great mood and you’ll find company (including girls of course) and fun no matter where.

-That said, here are the two main Countdown Party Locations in Bangkok:
+That said, here are the main Countdown Party Locations in Bangkok:

 The fireworks at Central World Plaza are the biggest and longest in Thailand, lasting for about 15 minutes.
-It’s certainly impressive, though not quite as big and sophisticated like in other capitals i.e. Hong Kong, New York or Sydney.
-Maybe that’s because more money is being spent on the fireworks for the King’s Birthday.
+It’s certainly impressive, though not quite as big and sophisticated like in other capitals, e.g. Hong Kong, New York or Sydney.

 Khao San Road

-Well, and obviously the area is a lot more crowded than usually (almost like during Songkran), from 10 pm it’s almost impossible to make it from the one end of the road to the other one in less than one hour.
-There isn’t a big firework on Khaosan Road like in Siam or even Sanam Luang (see below) but you can buy small but loud rockets from the street vendors.
+Well, and obviously the area is a lot more crowded than usually (almost like during Songkran), from 10pm it’s almost impossible to make it from the one end of the road to the other one in less than one hour.
+There isn’t a big firework in Khaosan like in Siam or even Sanam Luang (see below) but you can buy small but loud rockets from the street vendors.
 Be careful when on the street as things sometimes get out of control.

-I went for New Year’s Eve to Khaosan this year with my friend and it was definitely worth it, we spent a couple of hours drinking beer at some outdoor bars while watching the scene and countdown and after midnight headed to Gulliver’s for party and girls hunting.
-Oh yes, there are incredible many hot Thai chicks coming to Khaosan for NYE and unlike usually the majority not being hookers but all sorts of Bangkokians, students, workers whatever, some even Hi-So’s and I also saw a Thai TV star with her Tom drinking Singha at some basic outdoor joint on the street.
+I went to Khaosan for New Year’s Eve this year with my friend and it was definitely worth it.
+We spent a couple of hours drinking beer at some outdoor bars while watching the scene and countdown and after midnight headed to The Club for partying and girls hunting.
+Oh yes, there are incredibly many hot Thai chicks coming to Khaosan for NYE and unlike usually the majority not being hookers but all sorts of Bangkokians, students, workers whatever, some even Hi-So’s and I also saw a Thai TV star with her Tom drinking Singha at some basic outdoor joint on the street.

-Of course every restaurant and club in downtown Bangkok has their special New Year’s Eve events going on and to check what’s hot this year just visit Siam2Nite which is the main online resource for nightlife events in Bangkok.
+Of course every restaurant and club in Sukhumvit Bangkok has their special New Year’s Eve event going on and to check what’s hot this year just visit Siam2Nite which is the main online resource for nightlife events in Bangkok.